 How outstanding communicators build rapport:

-If you are keen to improve your communication skills, do check out my Communicate to Win and Influence online course here.
+If you are keen to improve your communication skills, do check out my Communication Skills: A Key to Success in Life and Career online course here.